ignotaC/smallsoft/README.md

                  command.
 Only has sens to use after cut command.
                  Ofc loop will end with eof at stdin.
 If you don't pass any command *help prompt* will appear.
+11. linsaftrdiff - You pass two file names.
+Program prints on stdout all lines of first passed file after first different file is met.

 How to install?
 Run make in makefile directory.